← BACK TO PROJECTS

 Best friend list: Users can filter and access the streaming history of their best friends.

-Our research revealed that people like conversation starters, people like to reach out when they have shared interests.
+Our research revealed that people like conversation starters, and people like to reach out when they have shared interests.
 So users can:

 View a friend's recent status in the Friend List and send direct messages to them.